 Some car seat manufacturers approve use of their own brand of seat protector, where others allow use of a thin towel or similar.
 Regardless, ensure the seat protector or towel is not interfering with the installation.
 Make sure to document any discussion or parental decision on your seat check form.

 Some seats have a strap or plastic cord that attached she UAS strap to the seat.
 We have had reports of technicians cutting this strap during a check.
-If a parent chooses to cut this strap, that’s his or her choice, but as technicians we should not be altering the seat in any way.
+If a caregiver chooses to cut this strap, that’s their choice, but as technicians we should not be altering the seat in any way.

 How tight does the tether need to be?
 Remove excess slack from the tether strap until the tether is snug.
 There may be compression between the vehicle seat and tether, but take care not to deform or damage the upholstery.
 There is no need to test for movement at the top of a child restraint.
 Checking for movement should be done at the belt path ONLY, and prior to tightening the tether.